TAspert/HeatChips/README.md

-.ino to use with the .m, to have plots in realtime.
-Otherwise, use standalone.m
+Upload the .ino on the Arduino if you use it with matlab, using the .m, in order to have plots in realtime.
+Otherwise, upload _standalone.ino

 **List of components:**